 Camp services for children

 Hospice Atlanta sponsors Camp Stars.
-Camp is the first weekend in November for children between the ages of 7 and 17 who have experienced a close personal loss through death.
-Children are encouraged to cope with death in a fun and supportive environment.
+Camp is the third weekend in March for families who have experienced a close personal loss through death.
+A nurturing, fully-accessible environment is provided for families to meet others in similar situations and learn how to grieve in emotionally healthy ways.
 Small registration fee required.

 A bereavement camp for children ages 6 to 16 who have lost a loved one, this camp is designed to help children understand that they are not alone.
 Children will also participate in many fun camp activities including fishing, sports, arts and crafts, horseback riding, music and singing and group sharing.
 Campers will create projects that will help them remember their loved ones in a special way.